-To extend the useful life of The National Archives' collections, we store records in environmental conditions which slow down chemical degradation, prevent mould growth and mechanical damage.
-The National Archives' repository building in Kew is serviced by vast heating, ventilating and air conditioning (HVAC) systems.
+To extend the useful life of our collections, we store records in environmental conditions which slow down chemical degradation, prevent mould growth and mechanical damage.
+Our repository building in Kew is serviced by vast heating, ventilating and air conditioning (HVAC) systems.
 These need to maintain appropriate conditions for records in storage throughout the year, and also to provide comfortable working conditions for readers and staff.

-Environmental data (on relative humidity and temperature) generated by our environmental monitoring system forms the basis for our annual environmental assessment.
-This assessment defines the standards of preservation for The National Archives' repositories.
+Environmental data (on relative humidity and temperature) generated by our environmental monitoring system forms the basis for our environmental assessment.
+This assessment defines the standards of preservation for our repositories.